ChuckNorrison/memecontestbot/README.md

 2. Fill out the form with your details and register a new Telegram application.
 3. Done.
 The API key consists of two parts: api_id and api_hash.
 Keep it secret.

-## Setup python
+## Install requirements
-This bot was developed and tested with python 3.10 on Ubuntu 18-22
+The Bot was developed and tested with Python 3.10 on Debian based distro.
-1. `sudo add-apt-repository ppa:deadsnakes/ppa`
-2. `sudo apt-get update`
-3. `sudo apt-get install python3.10`
-4. `python3.10 -m pip install --upgrade pip`

-## Setup pyrogram Telegram Userbot
+### Clone this repository
 1. `git clone https://github.com/ChuckNorrison/memecontestbot`
-2. `pip3 install -U pyrogram`
+2. `cd memecontestbot`
 3. Edit the file memecontestbot.py and insert your desired telegram chat id or public channel name as `chat_id`

+### Install Python 3.x
+1. `sudo apt install python3 python3-pip`
+2. `pip3 install -r requirements.txt`

+If you already run some python projects, keep in mind to use a [venv](https://docs.python.org/3/library/venv.html) or alternative ways to install python (check deadsnakes ppa).

 ## Usage
 Start the bot with `python3 memecontestbot.py`.
 On first start it will ask for your api_id and api_hash and your corresponding phone number to act as userbot.
 The bot will use your telegram account and so it will be visible with your telegram user.